 Athletics and Recreation

-The Department of Intercollegiate Athletics, Physical Education, and Recreation administers a program which features intercollegiate athletics and physical education courses for men and women and offers sports clubs, group fitness classes and intramural sports through Campus Recreation.
+Washington and Lee offers a program which features physical education courses, group exercise, intramurals, sports clubs, and intercollegiate athletics.
 These programs provide students fitness and recreation which complement the academic curriculum.
 A University Athletics Committee, composed of faculty, alumni, and students, oversees the intercollegiate athletics program and advises the director of athletics and the president of the university.

 Group Exercise: Classes are offered throughout the academic year providing organized fitness opportunities for the University community.
 Participants can take advantage of a variety of classes including yoga, pilates, sports circuit, kickboxing, group cycling, zumba, and step aerobics taught by instructors seven days a week throughout the day.